 In the SM the $\nu$ES cross section is obtained by multiplying the single electron cross section with the effective electron charge of the target atom $Z_{\text{eff}}(T_e)$~\cite{AtzoriCorona:2022qrf,Chen_2017,Kouzakov:2014lka}, and for each neutrino flavor $\nu_{\ell}$ ($\ell=e,\mu,\tau$) it is given by~\cite{ParticleDataGroup:2024cfk}

 where $G_{\text{F}}$ is the Fermi constant, $E$ is the neutrino energy, $m_{e}$ is the electron mass, $T_e$ is the electron recoil energy, and $g_{V}^{\nu_{\ell}\,e}$ and $g_{A}^{\nu_{\ell}\,e}$ are the neutrino-electron vector and axial-vector couplings, respectively.
-To analyse the $\nu$ES process, it is necessary to study in detail the calculation of the couplings beyond tree-level, thus accounting for the radiative corrections~\cite{Erler:2013xha,AtzoriCorona:2022jeb}, such as the $WW$ and $ZZ$ box diagrams as well as the NCR contribution (for more information see the supplemental material~\cite{refsupp}).
+To analyze the $\nu$ES process, it is necessary to study in detail the calculation of the couplings beyond tree level, thus accounting for the radiative corrections~\cite{Erler:2013xha,AtzoriCorona:2022jeb}, such as the $WW$ and $ZZ$ box diagrams as well as the NCR contribution (for more information see Supplemental Material~\cite{refsupp}).
 The latter enters the vector coupling and represents the only flavor-dependent radiative correction.
 Thus, we can define the neutrino-electron couplings as

 where $\tilde{g}_V^{\nu\,e}$ and $g_A^{\nu\,e}$ are the neutral current flavor-independent couplings, and include only the flavor-independent radiative corrections.
 The Kronecker delta, $\delta_{\ell\, e}$, accounts for the charge current contribution, which is present only for $\ell=e$, while for antineutrinos, \(g_{A}^{\nu_\ell\, e} \to -g_{A}^{\nu_\ell\, e}\).
 For the full definition of the vector and axial-vector couplings please refer to Refs.~\cite{AtzoriCorona:2022jeb,refsupp}.
 The remaining $\diameter_{\nu_\ell W}$ term in Eq.~(\ref{eq:gV}) represents the NCR radiative contribution, which is defined as~\cite{Erler:2013xha}